 Article 13(2) of the Refugees Act states that asylum seekers shall have access to state-funded education and training.
-This general statement is complemented by the Reception Regulations, wherein asylum-seeking children are entitled to access the education system in the same manner as Maltese nationals, and this may only be postponed for up to 3 months from the date of submission of the asylum application.
-This 3-month period may be extended to 1 year “where specific education is provided in order to facilitate access to the education system”.1 Primary and secondary education is offered to asylum seekers up to the age of 15-16, as this is also the cut-off date for Maltese students.
+This general statement is complemented by the Reception Regulations, wherein asylum-seeking children are entitled to access the education system in the same manner as Maltese nationals, and this may only be postponed for up to three months from the date of submission of the asylum application.
+This three-month period may be extended to one year “where specific education is provided in order to facilitate access to the education system.”
+Primary and secondary education is offered to asylum seekers up to the age of 15-16, as this is also the cut-off date for Maltese students.
 Access to state schools is free of charge.
-These rules apply for primary and secondary education.
+These rules apply to primary and secondary education.

-Adults and young asylum seekers are eligible to apply to be exempted from fees at state educational institutions, including the University of Malta, vocational training courses, languages lessons and other adult education.
-Vocational training courses offered by the Employment and Training Corporation are also accessible to asylum seekers.
+Adults and young asylum seekers are eligible to apply to be exempted from fees at state educational institutions – including the University of Malta – vocational training courses, language lessons and other adult education.
+Vocational training courses offered by JobsPlus, the State-run job placement service, are also accessible to asylum seekers.

-Beneficiaries of protection are increasingly making use of these educational services, primarily since information on their availability is becoming available to the various communities through NGO activities and also increased openness by the relevant governmental authorities.
+It is to be noted, (see below) that beneficiaries of protection are increasingly making use of these educational services, primarily since information on their availability is becoming available to the various communities through NGO activities and increased openness by the relevant governmental authorities.

 Several NGOs also offer free language classes in English or Maltese within reception centres.

 Moreover, the government also introduced in 2018 the “I belong” Programme, an initiative run by the Integration Unit.
 The initiative consists of English and Maltese language courses and basic cultural and societal orientation as part of an integration process.
 It is open to all persons of migrant background, therefore asylum-seekers are allowed to benefit from it.

 Information provided by JRS, January 2019.